This is one of my favourite relationship quotes. If you can’t see the image above, it says, “You Can be RIGHT or you can be in RELATIONSHIP”.

 The biggest tool you can use in resolving conflict effectively is curiosity.
 And this is no easy task for most couples.

 Being curious about what your partner is saying when every cell in your body wants to defend yourself is one of the most challenging tasks that all couples need to develop in order to become effective at resolving conflict.
 And not developing it can lead to relationship ruin.

 - shows your partner you care about their thoughts and feelings

 - gives you more data about the issue to increase your understanding

 - helps you suspend your own reactivity and defensiveness

 - de-escalates volatile discussions that are fuelled by fast-moving reactivity

 The truth in the discussion of any issue is that you’re both right and you’re both wrong.

 What I mean by this is there are always two different realities that are both true at any given time.
-Each of you perceive the issue from your own perspective and that viewpoint is your own reality that is true for you.
+Each of you perceives the issue from your own perspective, and that viewpoint is your own reality that is true for you.